wegift/api-docs/README.md

 # Runa Developer Hub

 This repo contains the documentation for the Runa Developer Hub aka API Docs.
-This includes the OpenAPI specs for published versions of the API.
+This includes the OpenAPI specs for published versions of the API along with content pages.
 We use [Mintlify](https://mintlify.com) as a docs framework and hosting provider.

+This repository is publically hosted at https://github.com/wegift/api-docs.

 ## Writing